yunshengtian/AutoOED/docs/source/content/manual-team/manager.rst

 .. figure:: ../../_static/manual-team/manager/user_access.png
    :width: 500 px

-Initially, only you will have the access to all the tasks, but you cannot do any optimization or evaluation because these are the jobs of scientists and technicians.
+Initially, only you will have the access to all the experiments, but you cannot do any optimization or evaluation because these are the jobs of scientists and technicians.
 In order to let them in, you need to create users for them in this interface by clicking ``Create`` and entering corresponding information.

-When you are specifying the task access for users, the options include the access for the current tasks, empty for no access at all and \* for all tasks' access.
+When you are specifying the experiment access for users, the options include the access for the current experiments, empty for no access at all and \* for all experiments' access.

 After the user is created, that user can login to AutoOED using the username and the password you specified through Scientist or Technican application.